Animal Farm: Plot summary

 Mr. Frederick, a neighbouring farmer, attacks the farm, using blasting powder to blow up the restored windmill.
 Although the animals win the battle, they do so at great cost, as many, including Boxer the workhorse, are wounded.
-Although he recovers from this, Boxer eventually collapses while working on the windmill (being almost 12 years old at that point).
-He is taken away in a knacker's van and a donkey called Benjamin alerts the animals of this, but Squealer quickly waves off their alarm by persuading the animals that the van had been purchased from the knacker by an animal hospital and that the previous owner's signboard had not been repainted.
-Squealer subsequently reports Boxer's death and honours him with a festival the following day.
-(However, Napoleon had engineered the sale of Boxer to the knacker, allowing him and his inner circle to acquire money to buy whisky for themselves.)
+Although he recovers from this, Boxer eventually collapses while working on the windmill due to his extreme age.
+He is taken away in a knacker's van, and a donkey called Benjamin alerts the animals of this, but Squealer quickly waves off their alarm by persuading the animals that the van had been purchased from the knacker by an animal hospital and that the previous owner's signboard had not been repainted.
+Squealer subsequently reports Boxer's death and honours him with a festival the following day, while, in truth, Napoleon had engineered the sale of Boxer to the knacker, allowing him and his inner circle to acquire money to buy whisky for themselves, which they used to celebrate the following night.

-Years pass, the windmill is rebuilt and another windmill is constructed, which makes the farm a good amount of income.
-However, the ideals that Snowball discussed, including stalls with electric lighting, heating, and running water, are forgotten, with Napoleon advocating that the happiest animals live simple lives.
-Snowball has been forgotten, alongside Boxer, with "the exception of the few who knew him".
+Years pass, the windmill is rebuilt, and another windmill is constructed, which makes the farm a good amount of income.
+However, the ideals that Snowball discussed—including stalls with electric lighting, heating, and running water, along with a three-day work week for all animals—are forgotten, with Napoleon now advocating that the happiest animals live simple lives.
+Snowball has been forgotten, while Boxer is remembered by only few.
 Many of the animals who participated in the rebellion are dead or old.
-Mr. Jones is also dead we learn, having "died in an inebriates' home in another part of the country".
-The pigs start to resemble humans, as they walk upright, carry whips, drink alcohol, and wear clothes.
+Mr. Jones is known to have died in an inebriates' home.
+The pigs now resemble humans: they walk bipedally, carry whips, drink alcohol, and wear clothes.
 The Seven Commandments are abridged to just one phrase: "All animals are equal, but some animals are more equal than others".
 The maxim "Four legs good, two legs bad" is similarly changed to "Four legs good, two legs better".
-Other changes include the Hoof and Horn flag being replaced with a plain green banner and Old Major's skull, which was previously put on display, being reburied.
+Other changes include the Hoof and Horn flag being replaced with a plain green banner and Old Major's skull being reburied.

-Napoleon holds a dinner party for the pigs and local farmers, with whom he celebrates a new alliance.
+Napoleon holds a dinner party for the pigs and newly allied human farmers.
+The other farm animals, who have not been invited, gather at the window to watch.
 He abolishes the practice of the revolutionary traditions and restores the name "The Manor Farm".
+He explains to the guests that, contrary to what has been told the animals of the farm, the "lesser" animals are working more hours and receiving less food; a practice the other farmers commend and plan to institute with their own farms.
 The men and pigs start playing cards, flattering and praising each other while cheating at the game.
-Both Napoleon and Mr. Pilkington, one of the farmers, play the Ace of Spades at the same time and both sides begin fighting loudly over who cheated first.
-When the animals outside look at the pigs and men, they can no longer distinguish between the two.
+Both Napoleon and Mr. Pilkington, one of the farmers, play the ace of spades at the same time, and both sides begin arguing over who cheated first.
+When the animals outside look at the pigs and men, they find they have become indistinguishable from one another.